Music Quiz Number 3

 No. But Freddie did record the song, and it is the title track of a posthumous album of his 70s work for Shelter Records.

-No. He might have been standin' at the 'Crossroads' with 'Ramblin' on his Mind' and a bad case of the 'Walkin' Blues', but he didn't have the key!
+No. Robert Johnson might have been standin' at the 'Crossroads' with 'Ramblin' on his Mind' and a bad case of the 'Walkin' Blues', but he didn't have the key!